|Assignee:||Eric Davis||% Done:|

 The question for further checking was not meant to insult you.
 Sorry if that may have sounded so.
 I just want to make sure that the patches are of the known good quality.
 As I am unable to check it myself due to my lack of RTL language knowledge, I just ask the community :)

-#7 Updated by Holger Just about 8 years ago
+#7 Updated by Holger Just over 8 years ago

 This is a rather difficult question (with larger boundaries as only this patch).